dansmyers/ProgrammingAndSoftwareDevelopment/3-Mindstorms/README.md

 - Iterate through the lines of the file and execute the `Turtle` command described by each one.

-For example, your code might look like the following.
+Here's some starting code showing how you might begin implementing this.

 ```
 /**